richlamdev/aws-dependabot-slack-team-reporter/README.md

 This setup deploys a Lambda that performs the following tasks:

 1. Utilizes a GitHub App for authentication
+2. Obtains a list of non-archived repositories
-2. Reads repositories to parse `.github/CODEOWNERS`
+3. Reads repositories to parse `.github/CODEOWNERS`
     -in the absence of CODEOWNERS file, the `security team` becaomes the default (this is to have the security team track down and assign appropriate ownership)
-3. Obtains a list of non-archived repositories
-4. Fetches Dependabot alerts for each repository
+4. Fetches open Dependabot alerts for each repository
 5. Posts alerts to Slack channels based on team ownership

 ---